alessandroamella/listcontents/README.md

 # listcontents

-Bash script to print out file contents from a directory.
+Python script to print out file contents from a directory.
 Useful when you have a codebase for prompting LLMs that support a large context window.

 ### Info